PS2 Filter — PS2 Filter

 What is a PS2 filter?

-A PS2 filter is a photo effect that restyles an image to look like an early-2000s PlayStation 2 game render, usually with low-poly character cues, hand-painted textures, soft bloom, and nostalgic console-era lighting.
+A PS2 filter is a photo effect that restyles an image to look like an early-2000s PlayStation 2 style game render, usually with low-poly character cues, hand-painted textures, soft bloom, low-res 3D effect detail, and nostalgic console-era lighting.

 Can I turn my own photo into a PS2 character?

 Yes.
-This page is built around photo-to-character transformation, so you upload your own selfie or portrait and generate a PS2-style result from that image.
+This page is built around photo-to-character transformation, so you upload your own selfie or portrait and generate a PS2 character or low poly portrait from that image.

 Will the output still look like me?